particle-iot/docs/src/content/reference/device-os/firmware.md

 ```

 The default value of bytes in the EEPROM is 255 (hexadecimal 0xFF) so reading an object on a new
-{{device}} will return an object filled with 0xFF.
+device will return an object filled with 0xFF.
 One trick to deal with default data is to include
 a version field that you can check to see if there was valid data written in the EEPROM.

 ### read()